OfficeDev/office-js-docs-pr/docs/develop/authorize-to-microsoft-graph.md

 # Authorize to Microsoft Graph with SSO (preview)

-Users sign in to Office (online, mobile, and desktop platforms) using either their personal Microsoft account or their Microsoft 365 Education or Work account.
+Users sign in to Office (online, mobile, and desktop platforms) using either their personal Microsoft account or their Microsoft 365 Education or work account.
 The best way for an Office Add-in to get authorized access to [Microsoft Graph](https://developer.microsoft.com/graph/docs) is to use the credentials from the user's Office sign on.
 This enables them to access their Microsoft Graph data without needing to sign in a second time.

 > [!NOTE]
 > The Single Sign-on API is currently supported in preview for Word, Excel, Outlook, and PowerPoint.
 For more information about where the Single Sign-on API is currently supported, see [IdentityAPI requirement sets](../reference/requirement-sets/identity-api-requirement-sets.md).